donghwan-shin/reengineering-week1-lab/README.md

 ## 2. Python Virtual Environments

-To make it simple, we will use **Anaconda** to manage our Python virtual environments, including multiple Python versions.
+To make it simple, we will use `venv` to manage our Python virtual environments.
-- If you feel confident enough, you can use other tools, such as `pyenv` and `virtualenv`, and skip the rest of this section.
+- If you feel confident enough, you can use other tools, such as `anaconda`, and skip the rest of this section.
-- However, all the instructions in the following weeks will be based on Anaconda.
+- However, all the instructions in the following weeks will be based on `venv`.

 Since we will use Python in this module, we need to install Python if not yet installed.
 You can check this by running the following command in your terminal: